 You will possess the skills employers want to hire.
 Did you know, that if you upskill to data science, data analytics, machine learning and AI from a software engineering or developer background, you will instantly become one of the most in-demand data professionals on the market.

 Employers are looking to hire data professionals with domain knowledge, technical know-how and ability to communicate and consult with stakeholders.
 A diverse skillset will equip you to provide businesses with something they struggle to find: one employee solutions.
-Hiring you would mean they could task you with wrangling business data, analyzing, visualizing data insight and then building a solution using your development skills based on this insight.
+Hiring you would mean they could task you with wrangling business data, analysing, visualising data insight and then building a solution using your development skills based on this insight.

 3 reasons why you should switch to data science from software engineering: